santiagorg2401/3drobot/README.md

 # Welcome to the 3drobot documentation.
-In order to use the 3drobot you will need Ubuntu 20.04 and ROS Noetic full instalation.
+In order to use the 3drobot you will need Ubuntu 20.04, Python 3 and ROS Noetic.

 ## Installation guide.
 ### Warning.